dvysh/dmytro-vyshniakov-devops-task/README.md

 - 'proc' - Information about system's processes
 - 'all' - all above, one by one

-## Running the script into Docker container
+## Running the script into a Docker container
 ### Basic

 Compile the image and run a container: